jacoban/mu_planner/README.md

 # mixed_uncertainty_planner

-Developed and tested with Python 3.6.
+Developed for (and only tested with) Python 3.6.

 Full instructions to replicate the results in the paper: